 Tessa hopes her story can help empower others to realize that they have what it takes to learn traditional skills.
 Even if you didn’t grow up participating in outdoor activities and you’ve never seen anyone that looks like you doing these things – you can do it.
 Her goal is to provide accessible outdoor education to all, but especially for folks who have typically felt like they don’t belong.

-When Tessa isn’t busy making dad jokes at the field school, you can find her boogying to funky music, eating delicious food, rock climbing, hugging her dog, or really just doing anything with her close group of friends.
+When Tessa isn’t busy making dad jokes at the field school, you can find her boogying to funky music, eating delicious food, rock climbing, or really just doing anything with her close group of friends.